 Another way to use your experience and expertise is to start a blog or content-based website that covers topics related to some aspect of real estate.
 You could write for buyers, sellers, renters, investors, other real estate agents, or all of the above.

 Starting a blog is relatively easy and can be done for less than $100.
-Despite the low startup costs, the income potential of your blog or niche site is virtually unlimited.
-Your site can be monetized through display advertising, affiliate marketing, sponsorships, or a variety of other methods.
+Despite the low startup costs, the income potential is virtually unlimited.
+Your site can be monetized through display advertising, affiliate marketing, sponsorships, or other methods.

 As a real estate professional, you’ll have an advantage over other bloggers and site owners that don’t have the same experience or expertise.

-The downside of this side hustle is that it requires some time and patience before you’ll start making money.
+The downside of this side hustle is that it requires time and patience before you’ll start making money.
 Most blogs and content-based sites make very little for the first six months or so.
-You’ll need to be willing to put in a lot of work before you start to see the payoff.
+You’ll need to be willing to put in a lot of work before seeing the payoff.
 But once your site turns the corner, your income can grow quickly.

-To learn more, please see the Guide to Building a Profitable Niche Website.
+Please see my Guide to Building a Profitable Niche Website to learn more.

 8. Start a YouTube Channel